 Then there’s Lakeith Stanfield and Noah Segan, who are never given much to do despite being in a fair portion of the movie.
 The sole purpose of Stanfield’s Detective Elliot appears to be making Blanc seem that much smarter, Segan’s Trooper Wagner is there to just fanboy over the deceased Harlan’s novels, and neither of them feel crucial to the story even though they are present for the majority of it.

 I know it sounds like I’m just ragging on it, so I’m going to say it again: Knives Out not a bad movie overall.
 It’s a mostly decent one with pockets of greatness, and is definitely worth checking out if you’re interested.
 I just wish someone had tempered my expectations before I saw it.
-I was hoping for more from the talent both in front of and behind the camera – Johnson’s first film, Brick, is one of the most original mystery movies out there – but I still enjoyed my time with Knives Out, and I eagerly await whatever Rian Johnson creates next.
+I was hoping for more from the talent both in front of and behind the camera – Johnson’s first film, Brick, is one of the most unique mystery movies out there – but I still enjoyed my time with Knives Out, and I eagerly await whatever Rian Johnson creates next.